This post may contain affiliate links. Click here to read our Disclosure.

 On board the boat we also experienced fun activities like a Vietnamese cooking class where we learned to make fabulous spring rolls, and late night squid fishing off the back of the boat which our kids absolutely loved.

 Boats range from budget backpacker style to luxury 5 star cruises, so there’s an option for every budget.
+This is another great trip to add to the bucket list for families.

 Hiking in Iceland